 Unless we pull together to do our bit, the late Stephen Hawking suggested that we could render the planet uninhabitable within a century.
 In fact, UN experts predict that we have just 11 years left until the climate change we have brought about becomes irreversible.
-In light of this, we all want to make a better world for our children and future generations, and the best place to start doing this is at home.
+In light of this, we all want to make a better world for our children and future generations.
+Of course, the best place to start doing this is at home.

 What’s more, if you’re seriously into sustainability, you need to consider eating more plants and less… Everything else.
-Animal agriculture is one of the world’s leading causes of deforestation, pollution, species extinction and animal habitat loss.
-The rise of industrialised farming is placing a colossal drain on our natural resources and the less we can feed this leviathan the better.
+Animal agriculture is one of the world’s leading causes of deforestation, pollution, species extinction, and animal habitat loss.
+The rise of industrialized farming is placing a colossal drain on our natural resources and the less we can feed this leviathan the better.

 Your kitchen sink

-We all want to keep a clean, tidy, cosy and inviting home.
+We all want to keep a clean, tidy, cozy, and inviting home.
 However, do we really need the plethora of products under the sink to do it?
 The truth is… Probably not.
-Not only are many household products packaged in non-recyclable plastics, the average household has way too many of them.
+Not only are many household products packaged in non-recyclable plastics, but the average household also has way too many of them.

 Your garden is your home’s passport to sustainability.
-Why not dedicate a portion of it to growing some fresh organic veggies.
-Not only is it one of the most eco-friendly ways there is to keep your family fed, it’s also a great way to keep them well nourished.
-Many of the fruits and veggies we see on supermarket shelves are not only covered in plastic film (why?), they’re bred for their marketable appearance, not their nutritional content.
+Why not dedicate a portion of it to grow some fresh organic veggies.
+Not only is it one of the most eco-friendly ways there is to keep your family fed.
+It is also a great way to keep them well-nourished.
+Many of the fruits and veggies we see on supermarket shelves are covered in plastic film (why?)
+Additionally, they’re bred for their marketable appearance, not their nutritional content.
 What’s more, the longer this produce sits on the shelf, the more their nutrients slowly drain away.

 Your bathroom has no shortage of options for greater environmental friendliness and sustainability.
 One of the smallest but most impactful ways to create a more sustainable bathroom is to think about what gets thrown away or flushed down the toilet.
 Your choice in toilet roll can actually have a significant impact on the environment.

-Installing low flow showerheads is cheap and easy and with less water to heat it can save you money on your energy and water bills.
-Most people don’t even know that their toilets ,may well have a low flush mode or efficiency mode which reduces flush volume from around 6 litres to about 4 and a half litres.
+Installing low flow showerheads is cheap and easy and with less water to heat.
+Indeed, it can save you money on your energy and water bills.
+Most people don’t even know that their toilets, may well have a low flush mode or efficiency mode which reduces flush volume from around 6 liters to about 4 and a half liters.
 Day by day and month by month that adds up to a lot of saved water!